 The Conflict of Interest Committee is appointed by and advisory to the Dean of the School of Medicine.
 It is charged to review individual faculty circumstances where a possible conflict of interest or commitment might exist.
 The committee makes recommendations to the department chairs and the Dean concerning their review.

 Ellen Wright Clayton, Chair.
 Italo Biaggioni, Lonnie S. Burnett, Richard M. Caprioli, Peng Liang, John J. Murray, Nancy Wells.
-Ex Officio: Gerald S. Gotterer, Diana Marver, Leona Marx.
+Ex officio: Gerald S. Gotterer, Diana Marver, Leona Marx.
+Ex officio: Chris McKinney, Alastair Wood.